SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Florida discussed a range of topics, including weaknesses in the program, differences between interdisciplinary terms, self-descriptive words, and readiness to work with patients in different settings.
-The responses did not specifically mention the MMI format or nondisclosure agreements.
+Students said most interesting question asked at University of Florida discussed a range of topics including weaknesses in the program, differences between interdisciplinary terms, self-description with ten words, and readiness to work with patients in different medical settings.
+These responses indicate a diverse set of questions asked during interviews, with no mention of MMI format or nondisclosure agreements.

 What was the most difficult question?